AdaCore/learn/courses/intro-to-ada/chapters/standard_library.rst

        end;
     end Show_Dir_Float_IO;

 Unlike sequential I/O, direct I/O allows you to access any position in the file.
 However, it doesn't offer an option to append information to a file.
-Instead, it provides an ``Inout_File`` mode allow reading and writing to a file via the same ``File_Type`` element.
+Instead, it provides an ``Inout_File`` mode allowing reading and writing to a file via the same ``File_Type`` element.

 To access any position in the file, call the ``Set_Index`` procedure to set the new position / index.
 You can use the ``Index`` function to retrieve